-According to several national news sources, research shows that the da Vinci Surgical System might cause serious side effects due to design or insufficient operator training.
+According to several national news sources, research shows that the da Vinci Surgical System might be a dangerous device due to its design and/or insufficient operator training.
 Intuitive Surgical maintains that the da Vinci Surgical System is not problematic.

 Lawsuits Over Injuries Caused by da Vinci Robots Are Pending